Advanced use

 Warning

 Non-ideal lattice simulations may produce results that are difficult to interpret and should be run with caution.
-This type of simulation has not been thoroughly tested.
 Users are encouraged to be well acquainted with ideal lattice simulations and to read the Background Section before working with non-ideal cases.

 Run options